Hari10081999/TvSeriesApp/README.md

 ## About The App
-With this app you can get TV series list from given API Url.
+With this app you can get TV series list and details from given API Url.

 ## Features
 - Jetpack Compose